 In the summer of 2019 in Europe heat records where tumbling over each other.
 In the north it was sometimes warmer than in Spanish Andalusia where we live.

 Climate change is not for away if you live in nature

-Why a lavender farm?
+Why a sustainable lavender farm?

-I’ll write about starting the lavender farm and other small sustainable steps
+We’ll write about starting the lavender farm and other small sustainable steps